 With the shorter days, chances are good that you will be walking at dusk or in the dark.
 Reflective clothing or tape is a must so others can see you – especially drivers!

 Be aware of ice or snow that could fall from things such as trees or awnings.
+Keep aware of your surroundings in general, as ice and snow make everything more treacherous.

 Thin sheets of ice may appear as a wet spot or water on the pavement.
 Also known as black ice, this dangerous condition will often form in the mornings.
 Black ice often forms after snow and ice melt during the day and refreeze overnight.
+Try to walk slowly, and look for the shine coming off icy patches.
+Walking a familiar route can help you avoid dangerous areas as you’ll be more aware of where they may pop up.

 When All Else Fails